ZDSPunisherspb.comHomeMarker TechStoreLinks

 (edit, turns out I didn't have to worry about this).

-So there it is, the mount to hold the gun together.
-The mount looks a little uneven but this is due to the hand-filing I did to the edges so they wouldn't be sharp and cut me all to shreds.
+There it is, the mount to hold the guns together.
+The mount looks a little uneven but this is due to the hand-filing I did to the edges so they wouldn't be sharp and slice me to shreds.
 This will go on the bottomline of the frames and screw up to them to attach.
 The question is....where to put the other one?
 After checking it out I decided the best place would be right under the vertical adapter.
 I originally wanted to put it on top of the vertical adapter, but I decided against it.

 The Pneumatics: